 - A private wire to a local customer to supply them with renewable energy.

-- 71GWh (Gigawatt hours) of renewable electricity forecast to be generated over 30 years.
+- 65GWh (Gigawatt hours) of renewable electricity forecast to be generated over 30 years.

 The installation of the solar canopies has been undertaken in three phases.
 This has assured a minimum of 1,000 car parking spaces are kept available for Park & Ride users throughout the construction programme.
 Phase 1 of the project was completed in November 2023, Phase 2 in July 2024 and Phase 3 in December 2024.
 Some further construction activities are taking place around the site (please see the latest project update below for more information).
 The project is programmed to complete in Spring 2025.

-We would like to apologise for the ongoing inconvenience associated with these works.
-The construction work has been programmed to reduce any inconvenience for Park & Ride users, while making sure the project is completed as soon as possible.
+We would like to apologise for the inconvenience associated with these works.
+The construction work has been programmed to minimise inconvenience as far as possible, whilst completing this final stage of the project.

 Take care whilst travelling around the site.
-Please follow the construction signage which will ensure the safety of the contractors completing the works around the site.
+Please follow the construction signage.
+This will ensure your own safety, that of other parking users and the contractors completing the works around the site.

 Electric vehicle chargers